 Phoksundo and Rara Lake Trek offer an opportunity to make our way from the deepest lake to the largest lake in Nepal.
 Located at Mugu, Karnali zone of Nepal.
 The highlights of this trek are Shey-Phoksundo Lake, trekking through the Dolpo region, scenic high passes, and Jumla village exploration.
 And of course, visiting Rara Lake with insights into the rural lifestyle of the Karnali region.

-Phoksundo and Rara Lake Trek initiate as we board a flight from Kathmandu to Nepalgunj followed by connecting flight to Juphal.
+Phoksundo and Rara Lake Trek initiate as we board a flight from Kathmandu to Nepalgunj; followed by a connecting flight to Juphal.
 It is the starting point of the trek where we reach Chhekpa, Ringmo village before arriving at the deepest lake of Nepal, Phoksundo Lake next day.
-Following the trails, we head further towards Pungmo, Kagmara Phedi via high pass of Kagmara La pass.
+Following the trails, we head further towards Pungmo, Kagmara Phedi via the high pass of Kagmara La pass.

-Also, spring months are recommended from March, April to may offering a great walking experience through blossoming rhododendron trees.
-Phoksundo and Rara Lake Trek is the best option for those who love to experience the best natural views with cultural exploration in rural areas.
+Also, spring months are recommended from March to April to may offer a great walking experience through blossoming rhododendron trees.
+The trek is the best option for those who love to experience the best natural views with cultural exploration in rural areas.

-If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
+If this itinerary for Phoksundo and Rara Lake Trek doesn’t suit your requirements or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.

 Day 1 : Arrive at Kathmandu::